-One of the big questions new runners have (myself formerly included) is what to wear to run in the cold.
-Once I got semi-committed to running, the last thing I wanted to do was take the winter off, or worse, sequester running into an indoor activity and chain myself to the treadmill.
+One of the big questions new runners have is what to wear to run in the cold.
+Once I got semi-committed to running, the last thing I wanted to do was take the winter off, or worse, sequester running into an indoor activity.
+I really do not like treadmills.

 Running outside in the winter is badass and can lend itself to gorgeous, scenic runs.